etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

-While it is clearly in the best interest of all team members to end up with high quality code, variations in technical background, cultural differences, preconceptions from previous experiences, personality quirks and even temper may get in the way influencing people's behaviour.
+While it is clearly in the best interest of all team members to end up with high quality code, variations in technical background, cultural differences, preconceptions built up on previous experience, personality quirks and even temper may get in the way turning people into a fierce fight over relatively unimportant matters.

 Consider an imaginary pull request.
 There we typically have two actors: author and code reviewers.
 Sometimes authors tend to overestimate the quality  of their code what provokes them to be overly defensive and even hostile to any argument.
 People reviewing the code may find themselves being in a position of power to judge author's work.
-Once the actors discover a matter where they take orthogonal and strong enough positions, all is fair in love and war.
+Once the actors collide over a matter where they take orthogonal and sufficiently strong sides, all is fair in love and war.

-Another interesting phenomena I encountered while reviewing Python code can probably be attributed to Python's best qualities - clarity and easiness to pick up.
-Programmers, who are new to Python, bring in the customs and idioms they are used to with their mother language, so to say.
-Speaking from my experience, I could frequently tell former Java, Perl or bash programmer from their Python code.
+Another interesting phenomena I encountered while reviewing Python code can probably be attributed to Python's low entry barrier for newcomers.
+Programmers switching over from other languages bring along customs and idioms they are used to with their mother language.
+I could frequently tell former Java, Perl or bash programmer from their Python code.
 As much as I admire other technologies and expertise, I believe it is most efficient and enjoyable to code in harmony with the language rather than stretching it beyond its intended design.

-In this blog post I'm going to summarize my experience in authoring and reviewing Python code from both psychological and technical perspectives.
-My ultimate goal here is to strike a balance between code reviews being enjoyable and technically fruitful.
+In this blog post I'll focus on summarizing my experience in authoring and reviewing Python code from both psychological and technical perspectives.
+My ultimate goal is to strike a balance between code reviews being enjoyable and technically fruitful.

 Why we review code
 ------------------